trioderegion/dnd5e-helpers/README.md

 ### Undead Fortitude

-- Automatically checks actors with the Undead Fortitude feature
+- Automatically checks actors with the Undead Fortitude feature or the trait set under special traits
-- When they are reduced to 0hp it will prompt the GM to choose the type of damage that was applied
+- When they are reduced to 0 hp it will prompt the GM to choose the type of damage that was applied
 - Then prompts the GM for a Con save for that actor, and will auto heal the NPC if the roll beats the save needed
 - There are two settings for levels of checks:
   - Quick saves will just measure the change in hp and will not measure "overkill"